Eating Disorders

 So my goal is to bring the bigger picture of mental health into all these conversations, especially the biological conversations around sugar addiction, and the neurobiology of addiction.
 I'm trying to get people to lean into thinking more about context: other mental health diagnoses, the role of body image, weight stigma, etc.

 If you think this conversation is important and resonates with you, please share the knowledge with someone else who would benefit from it.
-If you have a health problem and think nutrition may be a part of the solution, Wise Mind Nutrition is here to provide ongoing support.
+If you have a health challenge and think nutrition may be a part of the solution, Wise Mind Nutrition is here to provide ongoing support.

 References